-Recently, I posted on Facebook a photograph of my great-grandparents’ house on their property Mons, Rannes, in Central Queensland.
+Recently, I posted on Facebook a photograph of my great-grandparents’ house on their property Mons, Rannes, Central Queensland.
 To my surprise, the photograph generated a huge response, especially when I posted it on Vintage Queensland and Central Queensland Old Pictures and Yarns Facebook pages.

 As a result, I decided to tell this story of the grand old house and its owners, Thomas Bloomfield Beaumont and Elizabeth Mary Ann (Ellen) Beaumont (nee Tancred).